Choose the Right Visitor Type and Subcontractor Company

 - Be asked to do extra steps that don’t apply

-- Get blocked from signing in
+- Get blocked from checking in

 2) The right company gets credit for who’s on site